hans-jorg/stm32f746g/README.md

 3 - Install stlink-tools (sudo apt install stlink-tools stlink-gui).

-4 - Configure Makefile
+4 - Configure Makefile, specially the location of CMSIS include files in STM32CubeF7

 Now it is possible to compile, flash and debug a project using make.

-OBS: stm32flash (sudo apt install stm32flash) flash a STM32 device using serial interface.
+OBS: stm32flash (sudo apt install stm32flash) flashes a STM32 device using serial interface.